There’s a notion that getting involved in the gay scene is expensive — and depending on what you do, maybe it is. But it doesn’t have to be.

 - Not competitive?
 Join the Front Runners Club for walkers and runners.
-They’re doing a special, commemorative Stonewall Pride Run on June 15.
+Each year, they do a special, commemorative Stonewall Pride Run.
 Get registering!

 - For the swimmers out there, Atlanta even has a gay Aquatics Club — Atlanta Rainbow Trout — for swimming, water polo, and triathlon teams.
 You can try them out for free for two weeks, and after that, it’s $190 for the year.

 - Atlanta Team Tennis Association offers open play every Saturday, for those of you who fancy yourself the next Novak Djokovic.

 There’s always a queer-focused event going on in the city.
 The Atlanta Pride Committee used to be responsible for only the annual Pride festival in Piedmont Park.
 But now the committee has a running calendar of events throughout the year.
 The best part?
 Many of them are free.